chanwwei/Data-Analysis-Project-Using-Rprogramming/README.md

 To analyse the Singapore Airbnb listings dataset by answering the following research questions:

 i.
-Top 10 Most Expensive and Cheapest Neighbouhoods to book on Airbnb
+Which is the Top 10 Most Expensive and Cheapest Neighbouhoods to book on Airbnb

 ii.
 How much is the average price by room type and neighbourhood group in Singapore